 He knew his methods worked, but he didn’t exactly know “how”.
 The terms like aerobic, anaerobic, plyometrics were unknown back then.

-He was way ahead of his time in using endurance training, hill resistance, and periodization.
+He was way ahead of his time in using endurance training, hill training, and periodization.
 In that period, competitive runners used to train only by racing fast.
 Twice a week.
 Running more than that was considered harmful.

 His discovery of jogging was as groundbreaking as his training principles.
 He realized the health benefits of distance running and brought it to ordinary people.
 Millions took up running.
 And the number is increasing each year.